-3.4 Evidence of elemental exchange between sperm and seminal plasma

-Essential elements such as calcium, magnesium, potassium, sodium and zinc are present in seminal plasma, predominantly in the ionic form.
-Spermatozoa use supecialized ion channels and pumps to regulate intracellular and extracellular concentrations, ensuring optimal osmotic balance, pH, and membrane potential for motility and fertilization [35].
+3.4 Evidence of elemental exchange between sperm and seminal plasma and pumps to regulate intracellular and extracellular concentrations, ensuring optimal osmotic balance, pH, and membrane potential for motility and fertilization [35].
 This dynamic exchange parallels that between erythrocytes and plasma in blood [36, 37], albeit on a smaller scale due to the lower cellular density in semen.